 E. coli is a bacteria that normally lives in the intestines of humans and animals.
 There are many strains of E. coli such as 0121, 011, 026 and the most common strain 0157:H7.
 These strains of E. coli produce Shiga toxins that can cause hemorrhagic colitis, manifested as bloody stools.
-Sources of transmission include consumption of undercooked contaminated ground beef and other beef products.
-Other sources of transmission include unpasteurized milk, drinking or swimming in water that is contaminated with sewage, or eating unwashed fruits or vegetables that have been fertilized with cow manure.
+Sources of transmission include consumption of undercooked, contaminated ground beef and other beef products, unpasteurized milk, drinking or swimming in water that is contaminated with sewage, or eating unwashed fruits or vegetables that have been fertilized with cow manure.
 Person-to-person transmission can occur within households, childcare centers, and long-term care facilities.

-During 2006, there were 14 cases of E. coli reported in Davis County, compared to 7 reported in 2005.
-Four of the cases reported in September were part of a national outbreak of E. coli O157:H7 associated with consumption of raw spinach.
+During 2008, there were 12 cases of E. coli reported in Davis County, compared to 20 reported in 2008.
 Typically, the number of reports of E. coli peaks during the summer months.